How to check and improve your credit rating

-This simple guide is here to tell you why your credit rating matters and how it could affect you during university.
-Plus we can help you to check your credit score for free and look at ways to improve it as a student.
+This guide is here to tell you why your credit rating matters and how it could affect you.
+Plus we’ll help you to check your credit score for free before sharing a few ways to improve it as a student.

 In simple terms, a credit rating is a grading system used by banks and lenders when you are applying for a bank account, credit card, overdraft, mortgage and other financial products.

-The most common instance when a student will need to check their credit rating is when looking to open a student bank account or increase the interest-free overdraft on your account.
+The most common instance when a student might want to check their credit rating is when opening a student bank account, specifically in getting the highest amount of interest-free overdraft.

 It can be well worthwhile building up your credit score whilst at university as you will inevitably look to take out a mortgage or credit card in the future.

 Although it is a common myth, there is no credit score blacklist and your credit record is not held on a single database.
-Your records are held by 3 major credit companies: Callcredit, Experian & Equifax.
+Your records are held by three major credit companies: Callcredit, Experian and Equifax.

 Your credit rating is just one factor in a bank’s decision.
-Every bank or lender will couple your rating with data of their own, for example, from the application form or internal credit history.
-Whilst there are lots of factors involved, you can help yourself by taking care of your credit rating.
+Every bank or lender will couple your rating with data of their own.
+For example, from the application form or internal credit history.
+Whilst there are lots of factors involved, you can help yourself by being aware of and taking care of your credit rating.

 Nobody is sure of the exact calculation used to get your credit rating and the agencies all use different factors when ranking you.
 This is why it’s best to check with all three (see below).